jplind79/RCAT/docs/source/config.rst

 #.
 Setup folder structure
-     If you don't want to pollute your cloned git repository we suggest you to create a new folder for your analysis and copy the main configuration of RCAT file to the new folder.
+     If you don't want to pollute your cloned git repository we suggest you to create a new folder for your analysis and copy the main RCAT configuration file to the new folder.

      .. code-block:: bash